 Dr. Farah Idu Jion

-Farah enjoys sharing her knowledge and experience.
-While at SKH, she provided clinical supervision to staff and students, developed and delivered training workshops to nurses and conducted mental wellness talks for staff.
+Dr Farah enjoys sharing her knowledge and experience.
+She is currently lecturing at a public university in Singapore.
+While at SKH, she was the lead clinical neuropsychologist and she provided clinical supervision to staff and students for assessment and therapy.
+She also developed and delivered mental health training workshops to Singhealth staff, and for members of the public.

 Talk: “What is ADHD?” for voluntary welfare organisation “Unlocking ADHD” (2022)